Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 ## Offer CR-CATs

-Chia Offers also work with CR-CATs.
-They can be used from either the GUI or the CLI.
+CR-CATs also work with Chia Offers, using either the GUI or the CLI.

 ### GUI Offers

-In this example, the Authorized Provider clicks `CREATE AN OFFER` from the `Offers` panel:
+In this example, as the **Authorized Provider**, click `CREATE AN OFFER` from the `Offers` panel:

 <div style={{ textAlign: 'center' }}>
     <img src="/img/cr-cat/09_cr-cat.png" alt="Create an Offer" />
   </div>
   <br />

-Next, the Authorized Provider fills out the Offer Builder, in this case opting to trade 99 CR-CATs for 0.1 TXCH:
+Next, fill out the Offer Builder.
+For this example, we will offer to trade 99 CR-CATs for 0.1 TXCH:

 <div style={{ textAlign: 'center' }}>
     <img src="/img/cr-cat/10_cr-cat.png" alt="Offer Builder" />